 The mount and balance cost depends on a number of factors, from the service center you choose to the type of warranty you’ve got and the services included in the job, which could include a pressure check.

-How to Balance Tires?
+Wheel Balancing – How To Properly Balance Tires?

 If you know how to balance a tire and you are comfortable with handling the mechanics of a car, then balancing tires shouldn’t be that hard.
 You start by taking out the weights that are on the wheel so that there’s nothing weighing the wheel down, as the extra bulk will make it more difficult to balance them.
 Then, you lower the tire so that it’s squarely placed and well positioned on the balancer.